AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/curl-error-60-ssl-certificate-expired.md

 ## Cause

-The [!DNL SSL certificates] in those branches are only valid for 30 days and the branch may have not been redeployed in over 30 days.
+The [!DNL SSL certificates] in those branches are only valid for 30 days, and the branch may have not been re-deployed in over 30 days.

 The error will look similar to this: